pschool-in/curriculum/content/grammar/new-topics/idioms.md

 1. All that glitters is not gold.
 2. When in Rome, do as Romans do.
 3. First come, first served.
-4. It no use crying over the spilt milk.
+4. It's no use crying over the spilt milk.
 5. Still water runs deep.

 ## Match the following

-Match the begining of the proverb with the correct ending
+Match the beginning of the proverb with the correct ending

 ```
 First come, first serve